ryan-mcclue/unsw/comp3121/lectures/lec1.md

 Factorial time complexity is exponential, i.e. n! ≈ (n/e)^n

-Gale-Shapely Algorithm (Stable Matching Problem):
+Stable Matching Problem (Gale-Shapely Algorithm):
 1. Quadratic: each hospital can make at most n offers and there are n hospitals
 2. Terminates: each hospital cannot make more than one offer to a doctor
 3. Contradiction (good proof to start with?):